Calpurnea aurea

 Specific Information

-The fresh light green leaves are graceful and drooping.
+The fresh light green leaves of Calpurnia aurea are graceful and drooping.
 The flowers are especially enticing to carpenter bees.
 This species flowers when still young.
 Prune lightly to shape after flowering to keep it bushy, small and to increase flowering.
 Protect young plants from frost.
 The specimen in my garden is situated in the teeth of the wind and is reasonably wind resistant, but a few stems do break off in very strong winds.

 Flowers